KinkForAll (aka. KinkCamp)

 Some points of things that may not happen and really need to happen:

-• Be certain to archive or otherwise preserve the schedule grid of the event.
+• Be certain the information on the Schedule Grid is saved.
 This can be done digitally or otherwise, but it is needed well after the event is over in order to create the Schedule archive pages for your event.
 See, for instance, KinkForAllNewYorkCitySchedule.

 Comments (0)